fxnlabs/function-public-docs/function-network/earn-rewards/develop.md

 ### 🔗 **Option 2: Build First-Party Integrations**

-✅ **Use Function AI in Your Apps** – Integrate decentralized AI inference into your own platform.
+✅ **Use Function in Your Apps** – Integrate decentralized AI inference into your own platform.
 ✅ **Develop AI-Powered Tools** – Extend Function Network with new use cases, from chatbots to analytics.
 ✅ **Enhance the Ecosystem** – Help expand the adoption of decentralized AI by integrating Function into real-world applications.